telefonicaid/iotagent-json/docs/installationguide.md

 -   **configRetrieval**: this flag indicates whether the incoming notifications to the IoTAgent should be processed using the bidirectionality plugin from the latest versions of the library or the JSON-specific configuration retrieval mechanism (described in the User Manual).
 Simultaneous use of both mechanisms is not allowed.
+-   **config.defaultKey**: default API Key, for devices lacking a provided Configuration.
+-   **config.defaultTransport**: code of the MQTT transport that will be used to resolve incoming commands and lazy attributes in case a transport protocol could not be inferred for the device.
 -   **compressTimestamp**: this flag enables the timestamp compression mechanism, described in the User Manual.

 #### MQTT configuration